Toqeer-Ahmad/Web-applications/README.md

 - Django
 - Bootsrap

-## Source
+## Tutorial
 Source files are available in the files section.
+To see the stuff in actin click [here](https://github.com/Toqeer-Ahmad/Web-applications/blob/main/Tutorial.pdf)

 ## Outcome
 Successful demonstration of Web Application using Django and Bootstrap.